-November Job Growth Likely Slowed But Will Still Show Strength Despite Layoffs, Hiring Freezes - NewsBreak
+November job growth likely slowed but will still show strength despite layoffs, hiring freezes - NewsBreak

 The U.S. gained 263,000 jobs last month.
 It's good news for workers, but not the Fed

-Hiring slowed slightly in November amid rising interest rates.
-But the U.S. job market remains unusually tight.
-Employers added 263,000 jobs in November while unemployment held steady at 3.7%.
+Hiring in the U.S. slowed only slightly last month as rising interest rates weighed on businesses.
+The overall job market remains unusually tight.
+The Labor Department reported this morning that U.S. employers added 263,000 jobs in November.
+The unemployment rate held steady at a low.
+The unemployment rate held steady at a low 3.7%.
+NPR's Scott Horsley is with us with details.
+Hey, Scott.

 Here are 20 jobs that may disappear in the US over the next decade